bijection/g9/README.md

 A `g9Canvas` is the object returned by a call to g9(initialData, render, onRender)

 ### g9Canvas.insertInto(selectorOrDOMNode)
-Mounts the graphics as a child of `selectorOrDOMNode`, which can be either a selector or a DOM node, and returns the graphics object to enable chaining.
+Mounts the graphics' svg node as a child of `selectorOrDOMNode`, which can be either a selector or a DOM node, and returns the graphics object to enable chaining.
+You can change the size of the mounted svg node with javascript, via `g9Canvas.node.style.height` an similar, or css, via `#g9NodesParentElement > svg {width: 100%; height: 300px}` or similar.

 For example: